fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-Return the character sequence represented by the string.
+Return the character at a certain position in the string.

 #### Syntax